Will solar panels get cheaper? (updated for 2021)

 Data sources for this article

-There are three freely available reports that I’m going to refer to here.
+There are four freely available reports that I’m going to refer to here.
 I’m only pulling some key points from them, so if you want to read them in depth, they’re available here:

 - Tracking the Sun from Lawrence Berkeley National Laboratory